cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Who to contact if you have this symptoms

 ## intent:prevention_medicine
-- Hey!
-Is there any hope for the corona vaccine, how far with invasion of the vaccine?
-- Is there any hope for the corona vaccine, how far with invasion of the vaccine?
-- Is there any hope for the corona vaccine?
-- How far with invasion of the vaccine?
-- Why is that the vaccine is not yet discovered yet it's a global pandamic.l mean many scientist are doing what
-- Why is that the vaccine is not yet discovered
-- Yes please, I'm call Brian,,my inquiry is that,how far hv researchers towards developing a vaccine of corona virus
-- my inquiry is that,how far hv researchers towards developing a vaccine of corona virus
-- how far hv researchers towards developing a vaccine of corona virus
-- how far have researchers towards developing a vaccine of corona virus
-- How far have they gone with the Vaccine.
-- How possible is discovering of the covid 19 vaccine this year
-- Like I was just asking that does it has vaccine ?
 - About a drug for COVID-19.
-- Well, is the vaccine out yet?
-- If there is no medicine for corona virus than how people are recovering?
-- Can it be treated
-- How do they treat it
 - About a drug to treat COVID-19.
 - About a drug.
 - About a medicine for COVID-19.